|

 There is not one man in a thousand who would have taken any further notice of the body after he saw that it was not the one he sought.
 It happens that Dudley formerly was a detective, and that instinct led him to take notice of these things and report them to the police here, a matter which the Ray county coroner had overlooked.
 Fox and Halderman have been on the case about six weeks.
 Arrests are expected in a few days when a sensation may be looked for.

 The Ray county coroner will be ordered to exhume and hold the body of Mason.
 The detectives on the case say that from the first they suspected that Mason had been murdered, but until Dudley came in yesterday with the fact that the body had been found, it would have been hard to prove.
 The first thing to establish is the corpus delicti, the presence of the murdered body.
-Now that that is established they expect plain sailing.Labels: detectives, drowning, Grand avenue, Main street, Missouri river, murder, Sibley, Suicide
+Now that that is established they expect plain sailing.Labels: detectives, drowning, Grand avenue, jewelry, Main street, Missouri river, murder, Sibley, Suicide

 May 26, 1908 DROWN IN SWOLLEN CREEK.